Analyzing View (NASDAQ:VIEW) & Xinyi Glass (OTCMKTS:XYIGF)

 |1.50

-View presently has a consensus price target of $6.00, suggesting a potential upside of 237.08%.
+View presently has a consensus target price of $6.00, indicating a potential upside of 233.33%.
 Given View’s stronger consensus rating and higher possible upside, analysts plainly believe View is more favorable than Xinyi Glass.

 |View